NAR Identifies #1 Real Estate Deal Killer

 What to do with the data?

+Now that you know the #1 real estate deal killer, it is time to take action.
 Obviously being proactive is better than being reactive.
 It is in everyones best interests to avoid all deal killers listed on the report, paying close attention to those items with a higher index value.

 Hire good inspectors, get a listing inspection, use a local lender, have strong relationships with your vendors, and avoid dads at all costs.